 “How you see determines what you see, and what you feel.” – Tenzin Wangyal Rinpoche

-I attended.
+I’ve had a love-hate relationship with vision boards since the very beginning.
+My very first one was an assignment for the very first personal development workshop I attended.
 End of Day One, before we were to break for dinner, we had a few hours to make a board of what makes our heart come alive.

 The second one I made was later that year with an ex-boyfriend on a retreat in Santa Cruz.
 It was my first beach weekend retreat since moving to California five years before.
 What had taken me so long?